Public Anthropology & Bill Gates

 And so, American anthropologists have studied violence in every other part of the world, in every other time, but we have hardly done enough in the United States.
 The Diamond-Chagnon-Pinker juggernaut claims of “decreasing violence in modern states” roll along, a comforting displacement in the wake of Newtown and drones and Afghanistan.
 Like Jared Diamond’s displacement onto geography, American power becomes accidental.
 We ignore a history of interconnection with others, so that we can now deign to save them: enter the Bill & Melinda Gates Foundation.

 American anthropology has yet to shift the story-line.
-War, Peace, and Human Nature is a good start, but it is priced and targeted for academic audiences.
-Virtual War and Magical Death: Technologies and Imaginaries for Terror and Killing has a better price, a better picture, and a disturbing message that all those computers might have something to do with terror.
+War, Peace, and Human Nature is a good start, but it was initially priced and targeted for academic audiences.
+Virtual War and Magical Death: Technologies and Imaginaries for Terror and Killing began with a better price, a better picture, and a disturbing message that all those computers might have something to do with terror.
 However, most non-academic readers will be unlikely to make it past the introductory paragraphs.

 Of course we also need to be careful not to fall into another common American assumption–that things change simply by writing or blogging about them.
 Nevertheless, if American anthropologists were saying really smart things about gun reform, immigration reform, international aid, technological terror–if we could develop a position and keep plugging at it–we may not have been in reactive mode when people like Brooks-Chagnon-Diamond-Friedman-Pinker-Wade get their press splash.
 Or Bill Gates tweets out his Jared Diamond review.

 Some strangely good news at the end of this pay-walled article in the Chronicle of Higher Education, Aid That Does Not Help: Lila Abu-Lughod will be publishing Do Muslim Women Need Saving? in October 2013.
 Abu-Lughod’s 2002 article was powerful: